 Hamilton has more poles at Silverstone than any other driver

 There are five previous British Grand Prix polesitters on the current grid.
-Lewis Hamilton has seven pole positions here, Fernando Alonso has three, Valtteri Bottas has two, while Max Verstappen and Carlos Sainz secured their first poles at the track in the last two seasons.
+Lewis Hamilton has seven pole positions here, Fernando Alonso has three, Valtteri Bottas and Max Verstappen each have two, while Carlos Sainz secured his first pole at the track in 2022.

 Stirling Moss, Jim Clark, Nigel Mansell, Damon Hill, Mika Hakkinen, Fernando Alonso, Sebastian Vettel and Lewis Hamilton are the eight drivers to have taken pole position at consecutive events at Silverstone.
 Hamilton has the most consecutive poles at the track, having set the fastest Saturday time in every year between 2015 and 2018.